ikmb/TOFU-MAaPO/docs/hpc_internet_access.md

-# Running on HPC Systems Without Internet Access on Compute Nodes
+# Running on HPC Systems with restricted internet access
+>**Note**: This page covers runtime behavior on HPC systems (with restricted internet access).
+For general software installation, database setup, and the baseline structure of `custom.config`, see [Installation](./installation.md).

 Some HPC systems do not allow internet access from regular compute nodes.
 This matters for TOFU-MAaPO because:

 - the Nextflow main process needs internet access to download required containers if they are not cached yet
 - download steps in the pipeline need internet access while they run

->**Note**: This page covers runtime behavior on HPC systems (with restricted internet access).
-For general software installation, database setup, and the baseline structure of `custom.config`, see [Installation](./installation.md).

 ## Before you start